veracity/MDSConnector/documentation/EUMRV/README.md

 **The endpoints needed for this business case:**

-GET *Neuron-endpoint*: https://mdsconnector02.tk/neuron/bc1/data (returns data needed for logabstract that is recorded on Neuron Solutions devices)
+GET *Neuron-logabstract-endpoint*: https://mdsconnector02.tk/neuron/bc1/logabstract (returns data needed for logabstract that is recorded on Neuron Solutions devices)

+GET *Neuron-bunker-endpoint*: https://mdsconnector02.tk/neuron/bc1/bunker (returns data needed for bunker reports recorded on Neuron solutions devces)

 **More are to be added**